 For example, if we want to add some more elements to the end of this list, we might not be able to remember the name of the method.
 But, if you type

-l. in the prompt and press the "tab" key once you should see a little window pop up with a list of functions in it.
+l. in the prompt and press the "tab" key on your computer's keyboard (the one with the arrow like ⇥ on it) once you should see a little window pop up with a list of functions in it.
 Have a look through and you should find the

 append function listed.
 Use the arrow keys and enter key or click with the mouse to select the function you want.
 The prompt will now read